evocellnet/ptmAge/README.md

 The pipeline consists in a few steps that are paralellized using LSF's `bsub`.
 After some of the steps a number of jobs will be launched and you should not continue to the next step until all of them are finished.

-1. Download all Ensembl Compara data, reduce set of organisms and regenerate alignments and trees
+1- Download all Ensembl Compara data, reduce set of organisms and regenerate alignments and trees

 ```bash
 make prepare
 ```

-1. Runs ancestral reconstructrion and retrieves stats at 2 different windows (0 and +/-3 residues)
+2- Runs ancestral reconstructrion and retrieves stats at 2 different windows (0 and +/-3 residues)

 ```bash
 make ancestral
 ```

 This should produce some stats on the different modified alignment columns.

 ```bash
 wc -l results/stats*
 ```

-1. Collects ancestral states
+3- Collects ancestral states

 ```bash
 make collectStates
 ```

-1. Compiles all results in summary file
+4- Compiles all results in summary file

 ```bash
 make collectOrigins
 ```

-The resulting files will be accessible in the `results` directory.
+The resulting summary files will be accessible in the `results` directory.

 ```bash
 cat results/all_origins_species_n10_w0_0.51.tab | grep "Homo sapiens" | cut -f9,9 | sort | uniq -c
 ```